Italy: Matera, Otranto & the Puglia Coast

 5 miles, easy

-Your walk culminates at a beautiful whitewashed masseria just outside Otranto, and your home for the next three nights.
-Enjoy an aperitivo upon arrival, accompanied by typical Salentino snacks.
-Dinner is on your own this evening; a shuttle is provided into town or you may opt to dine in the masseria’s wonderful restaurant.
+Your walk concludes at a stunning whitewashed masseria just outside Otranto.
+On arrival, enjoy a sommelier-guided wine tasting paired with traditional Salentino snacks.
+Dinner is on your own this evening; a complimentary shuttle into town is available, or you may choose to dine at the masseria’s excellent on-site restaurant.

 Included Meals: Breakfast, Lunch